Chinese Communist Revolution: First United Front

 At the same time as CCP was developing in Shanghai, in Guangzhou the seasoned revolutionary Sun Yat-sen was building the Chinese Nationalist Party, or Kuomintang (KMT).
 Although not a communist, Sun admired the success of the Russian Revolution and sought help from the Soviet Union.
 The Sun–Joffe Manifesto issued in January 1923 formalized cooperation between the KMT and the Soviet Union.
 The CCP's Third Party Congress was held in Guangzhou later that year, and the Comintern instructed the CCP to disband and join the KMT as individuals.
 This was justified in view of the "two-stage theory" of revolution, which postulated that "feudal" societies such as China's needed to undergo a period of capitalist development before they could experience a successful socialist revolution.
 Although the CCP did agree to allow members to join the KMT, it did not disband.
 Sun encouraged this decision by offering praise for Vladimir Lenin and calling his principle of livelihood "a form of communism".

 This was the basis of the First United Front, which in effect turned the CCP into the left-wing of the larger KMT.
 The KMT ratified this United Front at its First National Congress in 1924.
 The Soviets began sending the support the KMT needed for its planned expansion out of Guangdong.
-Military advisors Mikhail Borodin and Vasily Blyukher arrived in May to oversee the construction of the Whampoa Military Academy, financed with Soviet funds.
+Military advisers Mikhail Borodin and Vasily Blyukher arrived in May to oversee the construction of the Whampoa Military Academy, financed with Soviet funds.
 Chiang Kai-shek, who the year prior had spent three months in the Soviet Union, was appointed commandant of the new National Revolutionary Army (NRA).